Paul is very knowledgeable about "Old School Runescape," with a maxed Ironman as well as a maxed regular account!

 When you get to later stages of the game you should have the best crew available with the best traits, as well as the best captains and all ship upgrades.
 Now it is a case of luck, as some days you might not get any trade good voyages.
 It is important to use the port icons to attract trade good voyages.
 This can increase the chance of trade good voyages by up to 10% and makes it far more efficient.

-If you want to make more money, learn to flip, or get 99 in any skill feel free to check out my guides below!
-If you cant find the guide check my page, all skill guides are there so good luck!
+If you want to make more money, learn to flip, or get 99 in any skill feel free to check out my other guides!